 Whatever packing provider you use will have its preferred method and can give you quotes based on your order.

-Packlane uses digital printing in creating its boxes and can customize orders to include either full color or partial color design on the box.
+Packlane uses digital printing to create boxes but we can (and will!) customize orders to include either full color or partial color design on the box.

 It has its benefits, but make sure you’re using a quality provider if you go this route.
 Low-quality label printing can go badly.

 While Packlane primarily uses digital printing to create our boxes, we’re always more than happy to provide quotes for custom orders.
 If you’re thinking about ordering in bulk or need a super customized order, we’re here to make that request a reality.

 - Orders of more than 2000 units of any box

 - Flexographic printing

 If you have a request that falls under any of the above categories, request a quote here.

 How to measure and size your subscription box